mizosoft/methanol/docs/caching.md

 // Remove all entries
 cache.clear();

-// Dispose of the cache by deleting its entrires then closing it in an atomic fashion.
+// Dispose of the cache by deleting its entries then closing it in an atomic fashion.
 // The cache is rendered unusable after this call.
 This is meant for applications that
 // use a temporary directory for caching in case persistence isn't needed. cache.dispose();